skeeto/skeeto.github.com/_posts/2024-07-31-Deep-list-copy-More-than-meets-the-eye.markdown

 If we're free to *temporarily* modify the original list, then we can use memory as a map.
 After all, memory itself is a kind of pointer-to-object map!
-Since we only get one such map per process, we'll need to comandeer the original list during the copy.
+Since we only get one such map per process, we'll need to commandeer the original list during the copy.
 The trick is to interleave the two lists when constructing the new list: